Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 - personal skill (reliable execution capacity),
 - validated data (decision-making capacity).

+The framework does not claim that these domains are ontologically identical, but that they instantiate structurally analogous forms of forward coordination under uncertainty.
 These are not identical in form, but they share the same structural function: each represents a forward extension of capacity grounded in stabilised interpretation of prior contribution.

 Some instantiations may be less immediately intuitive.
 A proved mathematical theorem, for example, represents stabilised credibility established through validated proof; its accepted status allows subsequent work to proceed without re-derivation, thereby extending mathematical capacity forward.
 Similarly, validated data represents contribution whose credibility has been established through verification, enabling decisions without re-collection.

+The extension concerns coordination capacity dependent on expected future contribution, rather than realised capability alone.

 Any system that supports coordination across time necessarily produces a mechanism of capacity extension grounded in stabilised interpretation of prior contribution.